Frequently asked questions for ACE providers

 Useful links for ACE Providers.

-Which ACE providers are eligible to be listed on the Department of Education and Training website?
+Which ACE providers are eligible to be listed on the department's website?

-All interested ACE providers are eligible to be listed on the Department of Education and Training website.
+All interested ACE providers are eligible to be listed on the Department of Employment, Small Business and Training website.

-Why should I agree to be listed on the Department of Education and Training website?
+Why should I agree to be listed on the department's website?

 There is no requirement that, as an ACE provider in Queensland, you must agree to being listed on this site.
 However, being listed may assist potential clients in contacting you.